wu0o0yu/aika/README.md

 by the same binding-signal.
 Therefore, the SamePatternSynapse is used to avoid what is called the superposition catastrophe.

-Since the Category-Neuron passes on the pattern-binding-signal of its input Pattern-Neuron, it can act as a category slot, therefore allowing the network great flexibility in abstracting concepts.
+Since the category-neuron passes on the binding-signal of its input pattern-neuron, it can act as a category slot, therefore allowing the network great flexibility in abstracting concepts.

 Initially, the network starts out empty and is then gradually populated during training.
 The induction of new neurons